While lawyers hash out on Ducketts Lane in court, the elementary school scheduled to open there by 2013 is moving along in the planning process.

 In addition, the school system will have to "provide greater habitat diversity and potential" to an existing wetland system, according to the plan, in exchange for developing where there is a wetland on the Ducketts site.

-Currently, Department of Planning and Zoning officials are reviewing the documents, but it could be months before construction occurs, since the school system does not yet own the land.
-A lien on the property has caused the transfer to come to a standstill, and the Howard County Board of Education has filed suit against the seller—Ducketts Ridge LLC—as a result.
+Currently, Department of Planning and Zoning officials are reviewing the documents, but it could be months before construction occurs, since the .
+A lien on the property has caused the transfer to come to a standstill, and the Howard County Board of Education has against the seller—Ducketts Ridge LLC—as a result.

 This week, the Howard County Circuit Court filed a Jan.
 10 judge’s order granting an injunction against the property owner, stating that Ducketts Ridge cannot sell the property to anyone else or "take any action to otherwise encumber the title to the property" until the issue is resolved through the courts or the Howard County Board of Education terminates the contract of sale.